Did you get a text from yourself? Don't click on anything

 People also voiced their discontent on Reddit and Twitter.

-Verizon did not immediately respond to a request for comment, but on Twitter it urged against clicking on the link, saying the best response is to delete the text or message.
+Verizon urged against clicking on the link, saying the best response is to delete the text or message.

-"Our teams are aware and working on the source to prevent any further messages," the company tweeted.
+"Verizon is aware that bad actors are sending spam text messages to some customers which appear to come from the customers' own number," the company stated in an email to CBS MoneyWatch.
+"Our team is actively working to block these messages, and we have engaged with U.S. law enforcement to identify and stop the source of this fraudulent activity.
+Verizon continues to work on behalf of the customer to prevent spam texts and related activity."

 for more features.